Cambodian riel (R) is the official tender in Cambodia

 ATMs There are now ATMs with

-All ATMs dispenses US dollars.
-There For locations see the ATM icons on the
+dispenses US dollars.
+For locations see the ATM icon on the city

 Travelers Checks Travelers checks